gpdowney/lightweightLSAT/pages/reason/flaws.md

 Gaps tend to be most useful on JUSTIFY questions.
 What If thinking helps on ORGANIC questions.
 Both help on DEPENDS questions.

 Consider this argument:

-> The t-shirt is on sale.
+    The t-shirt is on sale.
 So you should buy it.

 {% capture summary %}
-Do you see a Gap?
+Do you see a gap?
 {% endcapture %}
 {% capture details %}
 Here's one (not the only one):

-> "On sale" is not connected to "should buy"?
+    `On sale` is not connected to `should buy`?
 {% endcapture %}
 {% include details.html %}

 {% capture summary %}
-How about a Flaw?
+How about a flaw?
 {% endcapture %}
 {% capture details %}
 Here's one (not the only one):

-> "Should" is a strong Fresh Idea in the Conclusion.
+    `Should` is a *fresh idea* in the conclusion.
 {% endcapture %}
 {% include details.html %}

 {% capture summary %}
-Any What-Ifs come to mind?
+Any *what-ifs* come to mind?
 {% endcapture %}
 {% capture details %}
 Here's some:

-> You don't like t-shirts.
+- `You don't like t-shirts.`
->
-> They're sold out.
->
+- `They're sold out.`
-> You're a freegan who never buys anything.
+- `You're a freegan who never buys anything.`
->
-> It's a cotton t-shirt and you're a carnivore who only wears leather and wool.
+- `It's a cotton t-shirt and you're a carnivore who only wears leather and wool.`
 {% endcapture %}
 {% include details.html %}

-Notice: What are the chances your exact What If appears in the Correct Answer?
-Not nothing, but not high.
-Theres a vast range of possible objections; that's why you need to stay Flexible on ORGANIC questions.
+> Notice: What are the chances your exact *what if* appears in the correct answer?
+Theres a vast range of possible objections; that's why you need to stay flexible on Organic questions.

 ## The Common Flaws {#flaws}

 Lists of all known logical errors and their Latin names are available elsewhere.
 Here are the 5 errors worth memorizing:

-1. [Fresh Ideas in the Conclusion][1]
+1. [Fresh ideas in the conclusion][1]
-1. [Conditional Errors][2]
+1. [Conditional errors][2]
-1. [Association isn't Causation][3]
+1. [Association isn't causation][3]
-1. [Bad Samples][4]
+1. [Bad samples][4]
-1. [Bad Comparisons][5]
+1. [Bad comparisons][5]

 ### Fresh Ideas in the Conclusion {#poptart}

-Charlatans love this move: They begin with obvious Facts to make themselves seem commonsensical, then they leap to their grand, unsupported Conclusions.
+Charlatans love this move: They begin with obvious facts to make themselves seem commonsensical, then they leap to their grand, unsupported conclusions.

-To spot this error in the wild: Look for big or shiny words in the Conclusion.
+To spot this error in the wild: Look for big or shiny words in the conclusion.

-See if you can spot the Fresh Ideas in the Conclusion of these three bad Arguments:
+See if you can spot the *fresh ideas in the conclusion* of these three bad arguments:

 {% capture summary %}
-*We all want to be rich.
-So we need to shrink big government.*
+`We all want to be rich.
+So we need to shrink big government.`
 {% endcapture %}
 {% capture details %}
-Where did "Big Government" come from?
-Why is "shrink" the solution?
+Where did `big government` come from?
+Why is `shrink` the solution?
 {% endcapture %}
 {% include details.html %}

 {% capture summary %}
-*Only 5 employees voted yes.
-Therefore a majority opposed the measure.*
+`Only 5 employees voted yes.
+Therefore a majority opposed the measure.`
 {% endcapture %}
 {% capture details %}
-5 is an absolute number.
-Majority is a relative number, so "Majority" is a new idea.
+`5` is an absolute number. `Majority` is a relative number, so `Majority` is a new idea.
 {% endcapture %}
 {% include details.html %}

 {% capture summary %}
-*We all liked the movie trailer.
-So we must go see the movie right now.*
+`We all liked the movie trailer.
+So we must go see the movie right now.`
 {% endcapture %}
 {% capture details %}
-Woah, right now?
+Woah, `right now`?
 That's very strong.
-So "right now" and "must" are suspect.
+So `right now` and `must` are suspect.
 {% endcapture %}
 {% include details.html %}

 ### Conditional Errors {#conditionalerror}

-Conditional errors read the arrow backwards or flip the direction of the arrow.
+Conditional errors read the arrow backwards, or flip the direction of the arrow.

 To spot these errors in the wild: Look for conditional logic words (especially "only if").

 Consider this true conditional:

-> All squares are rectangles.
+    All squares are rectangles.

-It is legal to flip it and negate it; that gives us the Contrapositive:
+It is legal to flip it and negate it; that gives us the contrapositive:

-> If it's not rectangle, then it can't be square.
+    If it's not rectangle, then it can't be square.

 But it is illegal to just negate it:

-> If it's not a square, then it can't be a rectangle.
+    If it's not a square, then it can't be a rectangle.

 And it is illegal to just flip it:

-> If it's a rectangle, it must be a square.
+    If it's a rectangle, it must be a square.

-Note: the LSAT describes these two illegal moves as "confusing a necessary for a sufficient condition."
+> Note: the LSAT describes these two illegal moves as "confusing a necessary for a sufficient condition."

 ### Association isn't Causation {#cause}